 - Each grade level will have it's own traffic loop which is described on the Drop-Off and Pick-Up Zones Map. - If a family has more than one Evergreen student, we ask that you use the traffic loop assigned to your youngest child.
-Your older child will be asked to use the sidewalks to walk over to their class's zone at the beginning of the day, and from their zone to your vehicle at the end of the day. - Family members must stay in their vehicle when in the traffic loop. - All students who are being dropped off in the morning must remain in their vehicle until a school employee has arrived at their class's zone. - Staff are asked to be at their assigned zone by 8:35 am, at which point students may be released from vehicles. - All vehicles MUST be parked along the curb at the time their child is let out of the vehicle.
-We strongly recommend that your child exit the car on the curb side of the vehicle. - Once your child has safely exited your vehicle, you are asked to carefully move into the left lane of traffic and use the appropriate parking lot exit. - While walking to a zone, waiting in a zone, and traveling into the building, all students will be required to properly wear their face coverings and socially distance.
+Your older child will be asked to use the sidewalks to walk over to their building entrance doors at the beginning of the day, and from their building exit doors to your vehicle at the end of the day. - Family members must stay in their vehicle when in the traffic loop. - All students who are being dropped off in the morning must remain in their vehicle until a school employee has arrived at the traffic loop. - Supervising staff are asked to be at their assigned drop-off areas by 8:27, at which point students may be released from vehicles.
+Breakfast entrances will be supervised beginning at 8:22 am. - All vehicles MUST be parked along the curb at the time their child is let out of the vehicle.
+We strongly recommend that your child exit the car on the curb side of the vehicle. - Once your child has safely exited your vehicle, you are asked to carefully move into the left lane of traffic or follow the vehicles moving along the curb and use the appropriate parking lot exit.